KhaledAhmed2004/NoSql_Initial_Backend_Setup/DataModeling.md

   - One **admin** can manage many **faculty members**.

 In an **ER diagram**, this means one **teacher** can be linked to many **students**, but each **student** has only one **teacher**.
 Similarly, one **admin** manages many **faculty members**, but each **faculty member** is managed by only one **admin**.

----

-Would you like to see an ER diagram example or need further clarification?